learnwithdana/Hello-World/README.md

 Sometimes, you want to force a line break.
 In this case, put two spaces at the end of a line
-ad do you see the line break?
+and do you see the line break?

 You can add a horizontal rule like this: